mikenelson-io/hmctl/README.md

 ### Windows
 Binaries are available for amd64 and arm64.

-- Rename the downloaded file to add the `.exe` extension.
+- Uncompress the downloaded .zip file
-Execute hmctl from your command line.
+Execute hmctl.exe from your command line.
 For added convenience, add the file to your `$PATH`.

 ## Support
 For support, please go to [support.purestorage.com](https://support.purestorage.com)